What is Medicare?

 Part C is known as a Medicare Advantage Plan.
 It bundles Part A, Part B, and Part D services.
 Part C is administered by government-approved private insurance companies and regulated by the federal government.

-Part D provides Medicare drug coverage.
+Part D provides Medicare prescription drug coverage.
 This coverage is optional but is available to everyone who has traditional coverage.
-Part C doesn’t require a separate drug plan.
-Private insurance companies administer part D.
+Some Part C plans include prescription drug coverage, which means you do not need to enroll in a separate Part D plan.
+Keep in mind, though, that some Part C plans do not include prescription drug coverage.
+Private insurance companies administer separate Part D plans.

-Anyone who is a United States citizen is eligible for Medicare within the first month of turning 65.
-For those receiving Social Security or Railroad Retirement disability benefits, Medicare is available after 25 months of receiving those benefits, except for those with ALS.
+Medicare is generally available to U.S. citizens and legal permanent residents (who have lived in the U.S. for at least five years) beginning the month they turn 65.
+Citizenship alone is not sufficient; legal residency requirements also apply.
+For those receiving Social Security or Railroad Retirement disability benefits, Medicare is available after 24 months of receiving those benefits, except for those with ALS.
 They become eligible as soon as they receive Social Security disability benefits.
 Those with End Stage Renal Disease will become eligible on the first day of the third month of receiving renal dialysis treatments.

 A hassle-free way to learn about Medicare benefits?